sodadata/docs/soda-sql/documentation/scan-different-datasets.md

 ---
 layout: default
-title: Scan muliple datasets or tables
+title: Scan multiple datasets or tables
 parent: Documentation
 ---

-# Scan muliple datasets or tables
+# Scan multiple datasets or tables

 You can run a single [scan]({% link soda-sql/documentation/glossary.md %}#scan %}) against different datasets in your environments.
 For example, you can run the same scan against data in a [warehouse]({% link soda-sql/documentation/glossary.md %}#warehouse) in development environment and data in a warehouse in a production environment.